Anzdanial/GPT2_UDCv2_FT/README.md

 ## **Introduction**

-This guide provides a comprehensive walkthrough of fine-tuning the GPT-2 language model on the **Ubuntu Dialogue Corpus v2 (UDCv2)** to build a retrieval-based chatbot.
+This guide provides a comprehensive walkthrough of fine-tuning the GPT-2 language model on the **Ubuntu Dialogue Corpus v2 (UDCv2)**.
 We'll cover everything from dataset understanding and preprocessing to model training and evaluation.

 ---
 ## **Dataset Overview**